Capital gains tax concessions for small business

-- they are at east age 55 and the sale of the asset is 'in connection with their retirement' or they are permanently incapacitated at the time the asset is sold, and
+- they are at least age 55 and the sale of the asset is in connection with their retirement or they are permanently incapacitated at the time the asset is sold, and

 - if the asset is a share in a company or interest in a trust, the company or trust must have a significant individual for a total period of 15 years (does not need to be the same significant individual

 - If a company or trust own the asset:

 - the company or trust must have a significant individual for a total period of 15 years (does not need to be the same significant individual), and

 - the individual who was a significant individual just before the asset is sold was at least age 55 and the sale occurred 'in connection with their retirement' or they were permanently incapacitated at the time the asset is sold.

 The sale of an asset is in connection with an individual's retirement if there is a significant: